Kicchu02/Draft-Craft/README.md

 npm start
 ```

-The source code for the React app is located in the `src/renderer` directory.
+The React application is located in the `src/renderer` directory.
 This directory contains all the necessary components, utilities, styles, and other resources for the application.